stacks-network/stacks-core/clarity-types/src/types/codec/packed/v1/README.md

 The declared list element type and maximum bound MUST NOT select the physical layout.

 Historical unsanitized lists may contain elements with different shapes.
+When every element is fixed-width, the descriptor's per-element shapes determine each element's byte length.
+Readers can therefore calculate element boundaries by summing those widths, even when the widths differ, so an offset directory would only duplicate that information;
-These lists use fixed concatenation when every element is fixed-width, even if their individual widths differ; otherwise, they use an offset directory.
-Heterogeneity does not itself require directory framing.
+these lists therefore use fixed concatenation.
+Otherwise, they use an offset directory to supply the boundaries that the element shapes alone do not determine.

 ### Integer lanes